grantcarthew/start-prototype/docs/cli/start-config-role.md

 Removing [roles.project-default] from ./.start/config.toml...
 ✓ Role removed successfully

-Global system prompt will now be used (if configured).
+Global role will now be used (if configured).

 Use 'start config role show merged' to see effective configuration.
 ```